Cancún has 200-plus days of sun a year and a temperature that averages 80F.

 Mainland Cancún has a much different ambience than the hotel zone, because it is an area of permanent residence for some 450,000 people.
 It offers markets instead of malls, and street vendors and outdoor cafes rather than air-conditioned restaurants.
 Downtown Cancún has little of the glamor of the hotel zone, but is a fast growing and interesting city to visit.

-Visitors who are nostalgic for their home cities will be comforted to know that the developers of Cancún included businesses such as Outback Steakhouse, Dunkin’ Donuts, Ruth’s Chris Steakhouse, McDonalds, WalMart and Blockbuster.
+Visitors who are nostalgic for their home cities will be comforted to know that the developers of Cancún included businesses such as Outback Steakhouse, Dunkin’ Donuts, Ruth’s Chris Steakhouse, McDonalds, and WalMart.

 The whole family is welcome and appreciated in Cancún.
 Much thought and preparation has gone into developing attractions that will be of interest to family members of all ages.
 AquaWorld is one such facility.
 It offers wave runners, water skiing, windsurfing, catamarans, paddle boats, sailboats, kayaks, floats and boogie boards.
 There is even a sub sea explorer craft with large glass windows built into the sides for underwater viewing of fish, coral formations, turtles, and other marine life.
 There is no excuse not to have fun!
 Children will also enjoy time spent at Xcaret, the waterside theme park.